ehrktia/zig-epoch/README.md

 ### zig-epoch
 ![clock](docs/clock.jpg "clock")

+Thank you to the good people from zig discord showcase channel did review and helped me with the code

 simple lib to provide date time stamp with millisecond precision No linked or dependent C libs